 In the last couple of years, I have devoured many more Vietti wines including a 1996 Villero Riserva and 1997 Rocche di Castiglione.
 Both would be in the top dozen Barolos I’ve every been lucky enough to devour!

 Luca and Elenor’s wisdom has continued to build in the following years.
 Year after year the wines are getting better and better.

 Where in the World is Vietti?

 The Krause Family bought Vietti a couple of years back, leaving, Luca and the Family in full control of production, hence the name below.
 The winery based in Castiglione Falletto now has additional vineyard sources in Barolo with Monvigliero in Verduno in the very North of the Barolo region, Rabajà in the Barbareco, and, Timorasso plantings in the Colli Tortonesi, the most eastern part of Piedmont.
 In addition, they have plantings in the Roero and Asti (the Barbera d’Asti Tre Vigne is a cracker).

 This 3D flyover is Epic covering each of the communes you can see just how varied and extreme the aspect of each vineyard is and how in the space of a few metres just how dramatically the change.

 The 2016 Vintage

 *We will only receive a few bottles of the Crus.
 1st come 1st served.
-Following allocation, in late June you will be invoiced for 50% of the total.
-The balance payable when the wines are ready to ship.
+Following allocation you will be invoiced for the total.
+The wines will be ready to ship early June.